-If, like most of us, you might use just a little excellent news proper now, mild a 2020 dumpster fire candle and bask within the glow of those eight inspiring tales from divers around the globe.
-Assist us rejoice their efforts to heal the ocean, help their native communities and one another.
+If, like most of us, you may use slightly excellent news proper now, mild a 2020 dumpster fire candle and bask within the glow of those eight inspiring tales from divers all over the world.
+Assist us have fun their efforts to heal the ocean, help their native communities and one another.

 Serving to the Ocean Heal

-The Zibel Dive Tribe & Dive Techniques Malta
+The Zibel Dive Tribe & Dive Methods Malta

 Island TLC in Seychelles

 On Silhouette Island, Seychelles, an enormous rejuvenation effort is underway.
-With fewer friends to take care of, the employees of Hilton Seychelles Labriz Resort & Spa are giving the island some much-needed TLC.
-The Hilton Resort was already a Green Globe-certified resort, however workforce members have taken it up a notch by:
+With fewer visitors to take care of, the employees of Hilton Seychelles Labriz Resort & Spa are giving the island some much-needed TLC.
+The Hilton Resort was already a Green Globe-certified resort, however group members have taken it up a notch by: